-To build above, highly modularized system several problems have to be solved.
-Two key areas turned out to be very important:
+To building above system several problems are to be solved.
+Two key areas already targetted are:

 Persistence How to save the current state of a patch?
 How to save more than one state (state sequencing)?

 Communication The various modules are building blocks for a larger application.
 How should they talk to each other.
 (In Reason this is done by patching the back or modules with horrible looking cables.
 We must do better.)